HomeAll Buyer GuidesHireVue Alternatives (2026): Structured Interviewing, Fraud Detection, and Audit-Ready Scoring

 HireVue is one of the most recognized names in AI-powered interviewing.
 Thousands of enterprise teams use it for video assessments, game-based evaluations, and structured interview workflows.

 But recognition does not mean fit.
 Teams leave HireVue for specific, recurring reasons — and those reasons should shape what you evaluate next.
+Modern voice AI platforms like Tenzo AI represent the category that most directly addresses these limitations by offering more natural, conversational screening experiences that drive higher candidate engagement.

 This guide maps out why teams switch, which tools solve which problems, and how to run a focused evaluation so you don't trade one set of compromises for another.